devshank3/Jetmeca-bot/README.md

 # Jetmeca-bot
-An AGV based on nvidia Jetson and mecanum wheels
+An AGV based on Nvidia Jetson and mecanum wheels